07 Nov G is for… GDPR and your business

-How will GDPR affect my business and my ability to generate leads?
+How will GDPR affect my business and my ability to generate and nurture leads?

 With just months until the new regulations become enforceable in the UK on 25th May 2018, it seems that despite a plethora of webinars, seminars and articles on the subject, people are still asking ‘how will GDPR affect my business and my ability to generate leads’.
 In this blog, we attempt to dispel the myths and set minds at ease.

 GDPR can be viewed simply as a set of security and best practices around the capture, storage and use of personal information.
 GDPR has come about partly because of the rise in customer behaviour tracking technology that has enabled businesses to build virtual customer profiles, and also a need to update the antiquated Data Protection Directive (DPD), first introduced by the EU more than 20 years ago.

 Put short, GDPR is largely concerned with the ethical use of personal data and keeping that personal data secure.

 Who does it affect?